Summary: Being and Nothingness (page 5)

 What is bad faith?

-Man can adopt negative attitudes towards the world and himself—irony, resentment, and others.
-In bad faith, however, consciousness does not direct its negation outward but turns it inward 2.
+We can adopt negative attitudes toward the world and toward ourselves—irony, resentment, and so on.
+In bad faith, however, consciousness does not direct its negation outward but turns it inward

 Bad faith fundamentally differs from lying.
-While the liar deceives another person, the man of bad faith deceives himself.
+While the liar deceives another person, the person in bad faith deceives themselves.
 This creates a paradox:

-The one who is lied to and the one who lies are the same person, meaning that I, as the deceiver, must know the truth that I hide from myself as the deceived 3.
+The one who is lied to and the one who lies are the same person.
+The deceiver and the deceived are one and the same: I must know the truth in order to hide it from myself.
+3.

-Put more concisely: I must know the truth in order to conceal it from myself 4.
+More concisely: I must know the truth in order to conceal it from myself

 Sartre provides well-known examples to illustrate this concept.
 One is the woman who allows her hand to rest in the hand of a suitor while denying the sexual implications of this act.
 Another is the café waiter who overplays his role, adopting exaggerated mannerisms typical of his profession.
-In both cases, the individual reduces themselves to a mere thing, a being-in-itself, rather than embracing their free consciousness.
+In both cases, the individual reduces themselves to a mere thing, a being-in-itself, rather than acknowledging their freedom.

 How is it possible to lie to oneself?

-Building on these insights, Sartre proposes to undertake an ontological study of consciousness 7.
+From these conclusions, Sartre proceeds to undertake an ontological study of consciousness

 Part II: Being-for-itself

 How should consciousness be analysed?
-What method should we use?
+What method should be used?

-Sartre, after a brief comparative analysis, argues that we must begin with the cogito (contrary to Heidegger) but also move beyond it (contrary to Descartes and Husserl, who remain confined within it).
+Sartre, after a brief comparative analysis, argues that the cogito must be the starting point (contrary to Heidegger) but also move beyond it (contrary to Descartes and Husserl, who remain within it).

-Facticity is thus the perpetually fleeting contingency of the in-itself that haunts the for-itself, attaching it to being-in-itself without ever allowing itself to be fully grasped 12.
+Facticity is thus the ever-elusive contingency of the in-itself that haunts the for-itself, attaching it to being-in-itself without ever being fully graspable

-Man, by nature, is unhappy, perpetually haunted by a totality that he is but cannot fully become.
-He cannot reach the in-itself without losing himself as for-itself 15.
+The human being, by nature, is unhappy, perpetually haunted by a wholeness they aspire to but can never achieve.
+They cannot reach the in-itself without losing themselves as for-itself

 The possible, like nothingness, is not originally contained within being-in-itself.
-Rather, it is consciousness that brings the possible into existence.
+Rather, possibility is brought into the world by consciousness.

 1 ibid.